lounotlew/Stat-133-Fall-2017/hw02/hw02-WooSik_Lewis_-Kim.md

 • Player(s) with a negative EFF value: "Patricio Garino: -0.6"

-**Calculating the correlation coefficients between EFF and all the variables used in the EFF formula (in order of PTS, REB, STL, AST, BLK, Missed\_FT, Missed\_FG, TO, GP), and adding them to the vector "corr\_coeff":**
+**Calculating the correlation coefficients between EFF and all the variables used in the EFF formula (in order of PTS, REB, STL, AST, BLK, Missed\_FT, Missed\_FG, TO), and adding them to the vector "corr\_coeff":**

 ``` r
 corr_coeff <- c(cor(dataset2$EFF, dataset2$PTS),